-During delinesing your oven will "BEEP", at which point open the oven door, turn food over and separate to checking dose the oven door and press START to resume defrosting.
+During defrosing your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thatwing.
+Femove any portions that have thawed or shield them to help slow down thawing.
+After cheeping dose the over door and press START to resume defrosting.